Eddie Lee Sexton

-Eddie Lee Sexton (May 12, 1942 – December 29, 2010) was an American convicted murderer and rapist known for compelling his children to murder and committing sexual abuse against his own family which he ruled in a cult-like manner.
+Eddie Lee Sexton (May 12, 1942 – December 29, 2010) was an American convicted murderer and rapist known for compelling his children to murder and for committing sexual abuse against his own family, which he ruled in a cult-like manner.
 He fathered at least three children with two of his daughters.
 Rick Terrana, Eddie Sexton's defense attorney, described the Sextons as the "most dysfunctional family in America."
-The case earned national attention, due in part to some of the graphic and sensational details revealed in court.
+The case earned national attention, partly because of some of the graphic and sensational details revealed in court.

-Eddie Lee Sexton was captured after living as a fugitive for over a year to avoid child abuse charges.
-He was sentenced to death for orchestrating the murder of his son-in-law, Joel, by holding a gun to the head of his own son, Willie, and telling him to strangle Joel.
+Eddie Lee Sexton was captured after living as a fugitive for over a year to avoid child-abuse charges.
+He was sentenced to death for orchestrating the murder of his son-in-law Joel by holding a gun to the head of his own son Willie and ordering him to strangle Joel.
 Sexton was also given an additional 15 years for conspiracy to commit kidnapping and murder of an acquaintance.
-After appeal, Sexton's death penalty case was overturned and a new trial ordered.
+After appeal, Sexton's death-penalty case was overturned and a new trial ordered.
 After retrial he was again found guilty and sentenced to death, but died in prison of natural causes.

 Biography

 Early life

 Eddie Lee Sexton was born near rural Logan, West Virginia to a family of coal miners.
 His father was a part-time Baptist preacher.
 In 1963, he committed armed robbery of a gas station the day after marrying his pregnant 15-year-old girlfriend.
-He was sentenced to five years in state prison for the robbery, and his wife filed for divorce after giving birth to a son, Patrick.

-Eddie later married Estella May, and they would have twelve children.
+He was sentenced to five years in state prison for the robbery, and his wife filed for divorce after giving birth to their son Patrick.
+Eddie later married Estella May, with whom he had 12 children.
 Eddie and Estella settled in Stark County, Ohio.

 Eddie was regarded as charming and polite upon first impression, but those who knew him well saw him as a serial con artist and fraudster.
 Though receiving Social Security disability payments due to an allegedly serious back injury, he also worked for cash as a painter and handyman.
 He was suspected of having committed insurance fraud by setting three fires at his homes in the 1980s and faking burglaries and falsely reporting stolen items.

 In the 1970s he briefly worked as an independent Christian preacher, espousing a highly unorthodox doctrine emphasizing sex and apocalyptic predictions that he would later use to indoctrinate and intimidate his children.
 Journalist Lowell Cauffiel wrote: "Eddie Lee Sexton certainly maintained his own place of worship.
 But nobody could figure out what gospel he was preaching.
 A little general occult.
 A little fundamentalism.
-A little Satanism.
+A little Devil Worship.
 A little sci-fi hustle..."
 Neighbor Augusta Houston would report that Eddie claimed to worship both God and the Devil.